 But that doesn’t mean you should let your guard down altogether.
 After all, you’re dealing with people you haven’t met before.

 If it’s your first time using Model Mayhem, click on the Safety First link.
-There, you’ll find guides to help protect yourself from scams and unprofessional behavior.
+There, you’ll find guides to help protect yourself from scams and unprofessional behaviour.

 According to the Safety First page, the first step is to check references and verified credits of Model Mayhem models.
 It helps you confirm that the person on the web page is the individual you will be meeting with.